Alishah634/MindYourLanguage/README.md

 ## Overview

 Switching between programming languages can be challenging due to differences in syntax and approaches to algorithms.
 Often, you may need a refresher to get back up to speed.
-Instead of spending hours googling, why not solve a few problems in the language you're learning?
+Instead of spending hours googling, why not dive right in and solve a few problems in the language you're learning?
 This repository contains practice challenges for various languages to help you remember and refresh concepts and syntax you haven't used in a while.

 ## Purpose